gcm107/Algorithmic-Trading-Bot-with-Machine-Learning/README.md

 What impact resulted from increasing or decreasing the training window?
-* You can see that buy incerasing the trainging window we increased the accruracy of the model.
+* You can see that by incerasing the trainging window we increased the accruracy of the model.

 ---